winglang/wing/docs/docs/04-standard-library/02-ex/dynamodb-table.md

 - *Type:* <a href="#@winglang/sdk.std.Json">Json</a>

-A map of attribute names to `AttributeValue` objects, representing the primary key of the item to delete.
+The primary key of the item to be deleted.

 ---